codio-content/Python_Maze-Programs_and_agorithms/.guides/content/Time-to-start-coding-a092.md

-It's now time to learn the basics of coding, so fire up the next Unit!
+It's now time to learn the basics of coding, so open up the next unit!